deepmodeling/deepmd-kit/doc/development/create-a-model.md

 # Create a model

-If you'd like to create a new model that isn't covered by the existing DeePMD-kit library, but reuse DeePMD-kit's other efficient module such as data processing, trainner, etc, you may want to read this section.
+If you'd like to create a new model that isn't covered by the existing DeePMD-kit library, but reuse DeePMD-kit's other efficient modules such as data processing, trainner, etc, you may want to read this section.

 To incorporate your custom model you'll need to:
 1. Register and implement new components (e.g. descriptor) in a Python file.
-You may also want to regiester new TensorFlow OPs if necessary.
+You may also want to register new TensorFlow OPs if necessary.
 2. Register new arguments for user inputs.
 3. Package new codes into a Python package.
 4. Test new models.